tabulapdf/tabula/README.md

 **Is `tabula` an active project?**

-Tabula is, and always have been, a volunteer-run project.
+Tabula is, and always has been, a volunteer-run project.
 We've ocassionally had funding for specific features, but it's never been a commercial undertaking.
 At the moment, none of the original authors have the time to actively work on the project.
 The end-user application, hosted on this repo, is unlikely to see updates from us in the near future. [`tabula-java`](https://github.com/tabulapdf/tabula-java) sees updates and occasional bug-fix releases from time to time.

 --